-At wingwave-Coaching we strive to achieve maximum coaching effect for our customers with minimal application of methods – and still incorporate and appreciate the multi-level system of individual personality.
-The principle is one of ‚small cause – large impact’ and is also known by the term „butterfly effect“.
+In the wingwave-coaching method we strive to achieve maximum coaching effects for our clients with minimal application of methods – but still incorporating and appreciating the multi-level system of individual personality.
+The principle is ‚small cause – large impact’.
+This is also known by the term „butterfly effect“.
 The butterfly effect was described by the Meteorology Professor, Edward Norton Lorenz (May 1917 – April 2008) in 1963 when he was trying to draw up a weather forecast using computer programs.
 However, as soon as he made a minimal change to the source data – namely at the fourth place after the decimal point – the weather model provided completely different forecasts.
-Spot-on source conditions are therefore decisive for the desired result – and the same applies to a successful coaching instrument.
+Spot-on source conditions are therefore decisive for the desired result – and the same applies to a successful coaching tool.

 Lorenz also discovered the underlying mathematics of the butterfly effect, namely, a relatively simple system of equations providing a model of endless complexity.
 The respective visual display is called the Lorenz attractor.
 In our illustration, a mirrored Lorenz attractor has become a butterfly.

 Bibliography: Edward N. Lorenz: Deterministic Nonperiodic Flow.
 In: Journal of the Atmospheric Sciences, Vol. 20, No. 2, 130-141, March 1963.